Delaware Water Quality at a Glance

 Statewide Compliance and Testing

-- Overall Compliance: The majority of Delaware’s public water systems meet federal Safe Drinking Water Act standards, with EPA data from 2023-2024 showing only 6% of 3,172 samples containing detectable PFAS chemicals and 2.5% exceeding health-protective levels.
+• Overall Compliance: The majority of Delaware’s public water systems meet federal Safe Drinking Water Act standards, with EPA data from 2023-2024 showing only 6% of 3,172 samples containing detectable PFAS chemicals and just 2.5% exceeding health-protective levels – significantly better than national averages.

-- PFAS Monitoring Leadership: Delaware has emerged as a national leader in PFAS testing and transparency, conducting comprehensive surface water monitoring across 33 watersheds and implementing proactive groundwater assessments through USGS collaboration.
+• PFAS Monitoring Leadership: Delaware has emerged as a national leader in PFAS testing and transparency, conducting comprehensive surface water monitoring across 33 watersheds and implementing proactive groundwater assessments through USGS collaboration, with results showing 16 of 30 wells tested containing PFAS.

 Major Water Sources and Challenges

-- Delaware River System: Primary source for northern Delaware including Wilmington, with ongoing federal efforts to establish protective dissolved oxygen standards for endangered species while addressing legacy industrial contamination.
+• Delaware River System: Primary source for northern Delaware including Wilmington, with ongoing federal efforts to establish protective dissolved oxygen standards for endangered species while addressing legacy industrial contamination and emerging contaminants.

-- Columbia Aquifer System: Supplies groundwater to over 90% of Delaware residents, with USGS studies detecting PFAS in 16 of 30 wells tested, requiring ongoing monitoring and treatment planning.
+• Columbia Aquifer System: Supplies groundwater to over 90% of Delaware residents, with USGS studies detecting PFAS in 16 of 30 wells tested, though generally at low concentrations requiring ongoing monitoring and treatment planning.

 Emerging Contaminant Response

-- PFAS Regulation Implementation: New EPA drinking water standards for PFOA and PFOS (4 parts per trillion) take effect in 2029, with some Delaware water systems preparing treatment upgrades to meet these stringent requirements.
+• PFAS Regulation Implementation: New EPA drinking water standards for PFOA and PFOS (4 parts per trillion) take effect in 2029, with Delaware water systems like Artesian Water and New Castle Municipal Services Commission already installing or having installed treatment systems.

-- Treatment Technology Deployment: Water utilities including Veolia Delaware and City of Newark are implementing advanced treatment technologies such as activated carbon filtration and reverse osmosis systems scheduled for 2025 operation.
+• Treatment Technology Deployment: Water utilities including Veolia Delaware and City of Newark are implementing advanced treatment technologies such as activated carbon filtration and reverse osmosis systems, with Veolia’s Stanton plant scheduled for 2025 operation.

 Rural and Disadvantaged Communities

-- Environmental Justice Focus: Priority given to communities with demonstrated environmental justice concerns, including manufactured home parks and areas with aging infrastructure requiring connection to central water and sewer systems.
+• Environmental Justice Focus: Priority given to communities with demonstrated environmental justice concerns, including areas near military installations and regions with aging infrastructure requiring connection to central water and sewer systems.

 Looking Forward: 2025-2030

-Delaware’s water quality landscape is undergoing significant transformation as utilities prepare for new federal PFAS regulations and climate resilience challenges.
-The state’s proactive approach to emerging contaminant monitoring, combined with substantial federal infrastructure investments and innovative programs like the Clean Water Initiative, positions Delaware as a model for addressing 21st-century water quality challenges.
-However, successful implementation will require continued collaboration between state agencies, water utilities, and communities to ensure that all Delawareans have access to safe, affordable drinking water while addressing the complex interplay of industrial legacy contamination, climate impacts, and evolving regulatory requirements that define modern water management.
+Delaware’s water quality landscape is undergoing transformation as utilities prepare for new federal PFAS regulations by 2029.
+The state’s proactive approach to emerging contaminant monitoring, combined with federal infrastructure investments and programs addressing private well concerns, positions Delaware better than many states for addressing 21st-century water quality challenges.
+However, successful implementation will require continued collaboration between state agencies, water utilities, and communities to ensure that all Delawareans – including the 200,000 residents on private wells – have access to safe, affordable drinking water while addressing the complex legacy of military PFAS contamination and evolving regulatory requirements.

 Recommendations for Delaware Residents